About The Work

 Values: The How

 Humble – To recognise that learning is a life long endeavour and that we can never know it all (e.g. I am not a ‘guru’ or ‘expert’ in someone else’s lived experience).
-To be patient and understand that meaningful change takes time.
+To be patient and understand that meaningful transformation takes time.
 To stay up to date with current research and knowledge, to provide an accurate representation of current challenges and always do the best to provide an honest reflection of how conversations can improve.
 To emphasise that information provided through my services should never be used to replace the advice of your healthcare team.
 (See policies for more details).

 Open – To be transparent in conversation, and equally open to hearing differing views when discussing difficult topics.
+To be clear about what I can (and can’t) do to help.

 Courage – to show moral courage by challenging unhealthy taboos, stigma, prejudice and discrimination, and by speaking up against opinions which aim to perpetuate myths and violence, for example by tackling misogyny.
 To not tolerate any form of abuse including insidious communication such as ghosting and gaslighting.